 Tokyo to build world's tallest timber tower

 A Tokyo skyscraper is set to become the world's tallest wooden building.
-Japanese company Sumitomo Forestry says its 1,148-feet-tall timber tower will be completed by in 2041, to mark the 350th anniversary of the business that year.
+Japanese company Sumitomo Forestry says its 1,148-feet-tall timber tower will be completed in 2041, to mark the 350th anniversary of the business that year.
 The W350 tower will cost an estimated 600 billion yen ($5.6 billion) to build.

 The 70-story tower will be a hybrid structure made from 90% wooden materials.
 A steel vibration-control framework will underpin the design -- an important feature in a city where earthquakes are frequent.